Wolf (1994 film): Plot

 Will organizes a mutiny of writers who threaten to leave the publishing house unless Will remains editor-in-chief.
 Alden agrees, and Will's first act is to fire Stewart.
 He urinates on his shoes in a bathroom, claiming he is "marking his territory".
 While washing his hands, Will finds a mugger's finger in his handkerchief and realizes he wounded someone.
 He cuffs himself to his hotel room radiator, but Laura arrives and allays his fears.
 They spend the night together, but Will later leaves the hotel room unnoticed and roams Central Park transformed.
-The next morning, Detective Bridger informs Will that Charlotte was found dead in Central Park with canine DNA on her.
+The next morning, Detective Carl Bridger informs Will that Charlotte was found dead in Central Park with canine DNA on her.

 That evening, Laura locks Will in a horse stable at his request and makes her way to the police station to give a statement.
 There she runs into Swinton, who is behaving brutishly and sporting golden eyes.
 Laura hurries away, making arrangements for her and Will to leave the country.
 Swinton follows Laura and invades the estate, killing two guards.
 When Swinton attempts to rape Laura, Will discards the amulet and fights Swinton, ruthlessly mauling him.
 Laura grabs a gun from a dead guard and finishes off Swinton.
 Will, still in a half-human state, has a brief moment with Laura and then disappears into the New England woods.
 Minutes later, Laura amazes Bridger with her heightened senses as she takes her leave.
 Will, having transformed into a wolf, howls for Laura in the woods as Laura's eyes begin to change as Will's and Swinton's did.